outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - derive info of varying certainty from other info in an efficient & effective way
         - apply structure to info to generate a particular certainty (like an answer to a question, such as a particular solution to a problem)
           - apply structure to adjacent info to generate filters/limits to derive info about the structure of the target solution, if direct info cant be derived (like patterns or solutions to similar but not equal problems)
-        - resolve the tension of the uncertainty in some way, for example:
+        - resolve the tension (difference) of the uncertainty in some way, for example:
           - first break the problem into sub-problems, then return it to its original format once sub-solutions are solved by integrating/aggregating them
           - connecting the differences between a problem/solution with connecting formats
       - identify useful structures for varying intents in a system (like a particular problem system) and assume some component is using those structures especially if theyre useful to multiple components/intents